mhvwerts/Python-mecatronique/mektro2020_2021_installation_miniconda3_python_gfm.md

 ## To-do's
 - Check grammar and spelling on this document.
 - Fix the layout on the generated DOCX and PDF documents.
-- Add specific OS X and Linux instructions, if necessary.